-The objective of the Safe Passage program is to provide transportation to persons released from county jails at night who have requested assistance or have been identified as having a transportation need.
-All SFSO employees, providers, and health services employees can initiate transportation requests and based on the timing of the release, either a SFSO deputy or Discharge Planning staff arrange for transportation.
-During FY20/21, 459 cab vouchers were redeemed.
-In addition, Discharge Planning staff worked closely with Jail Medical Services to coordinate transportation for persons who tested positive for COVID.
+The objective of the Safe Passage program is to provide transportation to persons released from the SF County jails at night who have requested assistance; or when staff have identified a transportation need.
+All SFSO employees, providers and Health Services employees are empowered to initiate transportation requests and depending on the timing of the release, either a deputy in CJ1 or Discharge Planning staff arrange for the taxi.